DFKI-NLP/kibad-llm/docker/faktencheck-db/README.md

 - Ubuntu: `sudo apt install podman podman-compose`
   - If you have installed docker, set the compose provider for podman: `export PODMAN_COMPOSE_PROVIDER=podman-compose`
+- MacOS: `brew install podman podman-compose` then `podman machine init` and `podman machine start`.
+This starts a very small Linux VM that you can stop with `podman machine stop`.
+You do not need any further setup commands as we neither need root nor the docker api.

 ## Alternative: set up Docker (not recommended)